WANdisco/wandisco-documentation/docs/quickstarts/installation/install-ui.md

 `http://<hostname/IP_address>:8081`

-Enter your email address and choose a password you will remember.
+Enter your email address and create a password.

 ## Next steps